 8. Monthly Milestones

-For each of your 3 goals, define what "good progress" looks like each month:
+For each of your 3 Q1 goals, answer this:

 9. Habit Foundations